Skip to main content

-FineStreak Team··9 min read
+FineStreak Team··10 min read

 You know you should exercise.
 You have committed to eating better.
 You have told yourself, sincerely and repeatedly, that you will stop procrastinating.
+And yet here you are.

 The missing insight is not motivation.
 It is not information.
-It is understanding why your brain keeps pulling toward the behaviors you are trying to change - and knowing exactly how to interrupt that pull.
+It is understanding why your brain keeps pulling toward the behaviors you are trying to change, and knowing exactly how to interrupt that pull.

 Cognitive Behavioral Therapy (CBT) was developed to address exactly this problem.
-Originally designed as a treatment for depression and anxiety, CBT has become one of the most extensively validated frameworks in all of psychology - not just for mental health, but for behavior change broadly.
+Originally designed as a treatment for depression and anxiety, CBT has become one of the most extensively validated frameworks in all of psychology, not just for mental health, but for behavior change broadly.
+Many of its core techniques work just as well outside a therapist's office as inside one.

 What Is CBT?